advancedresearch/the_century_of_satire/how-path-semantics-relates-to-early-christianity.md

 Greek, the language used by people who practice medicine.

-Greek, the language used by philosophers, who cut up animals to study their organs, so when they do it for real on a human being, they know what do from what they see.
+Greek, the language used by philosophers, who cut up animals to study their organs, so when they do it for real on a human being, they know what to do from what they see.

 Failure to cut up the animal, is failure to save a person's life.